 In addition to extra virgin olive oil, shallot, and garlic, these simple brussels are roasted with diced pancetta (Italian cured but not smoked pork belly) and finished with pecorino romano (hard, salty Italian cheese made from sheep’s milk).
 You may substitute parmesan, but make sure it’s a good one. 😀

-In an attempt to clean up this post and make it easier for search engines to find, I have moved Roasted Shredded Brussels Sprouts with Pancetta and Pecorino to its own
+In an attempt to clean up this post and make it easier for search engines to find, I have moved Roasted Shredded Brussels Sprouts with Pancetta and Pecorino and Herbed Farro Dressing with Butternut Squash, Dried Cherries, and Pecans to their own

 We recently finished a batch of French rosé.
 For those of you that don’t know, my husband and I make wine and brew beer.
 It’s one of our favorite togetherness activities.
 The rosé was ready for a taste test.
 It is awesome, and paired beautifully with this meal!

-Since this is my first attempt at including 3 recipes in one post, I would LOVE your feedback on how user-friendly it is… Of course I’d love for you to try the recipes too.
-This served the two of us generously, and we both had a nice lunch the next day.
+I’d love for you to try this cozy menu for 2-4.
+It served the two of us generously, and we both had a nice lunch the next day.
 We didn’t waste anything, and we enjoyed a quiet, high-quality meal in the privacy of our own home.
 I’d say it was a “win.”

 P.S.
 As a follow up to this Thanksgiving Dinner for Two, I posted a simple, light dessert – (Gluten-Free) Streusel Baked Apples with Bourbon-Vanilla Mascarpone Cream that is easily adapted for a small or larger gathering.
 It’s a perfect finish to this lovely menu – you won’t want to miss it!